IAYT Code of Ethics:

 Based on member comments, changes in the Procedures for Disciplinary Action included: changes in time frames and method of notification Complaint Subject, inclusion of a process to receive comments from the Complaint Subject, and refinement of the appeals process.

-The three documents from the Ethics Sub-Committee have received approval by the IAYT Board of Directors.
+The three documents from the Ethics Sub-Committee received approval by the IAYT Board of Directors.
 We are pleased with the quality of the documents and are particularly grateful to those who took their time to review and provide comments to us.
 The IAYT Code of Ethics is an important milestone in our efforts to support responsible and safe yoga therapy practice.

 Clare Collins is a member of the IAYT Certification Committee and the IAYT Ethics Sub-Committee.
 She is a former member of the Board of Directors of IAYT (2007-2011) and served as an IAYT Board Representative to the Educational Standards Committee.